Migrant settlement outcomes

 Education

-The following section contains data sourced from the Higher Education Information Management System (HEIMS) available in PLIDA.
+The following section contains data sourced from the Higher Education Information Dataset (HEID) available in PLIDA.
 Please refer to the Methodology for more information on the enrolment admissions and course types included in the data presented.
+Please note that this data is not directly comparable to previous releases of this publication due to changes in scope and definitions as outlined in Methodology

 Enrolled in further education